 Clear and transparent evaluations of these tech products would go a long way in improving the public’s confidence in such services.

 So even as the Government’s engineers try to fix the Ask Jamie chatbot service, they shouldn’t forget another more important task: Ask the consumers.

 ABOUT THE AUTHOR:

-Chua Chin Hon is Lead, Artificial Intelligence Strategy and Solutions for Mediacorp News Group.
-He was formerly a supervising editor at TODAY and before that bureau chief in China and the United States with The Straits Times.
+Chua Chin Hon is lead of artificial intelligence strategy and solutions for the Mediacorp News Group.
+He was formerly a supervising editor at TODAY and before that, bureau chief in China and the United States with The Straits Times.